zetifinance/main-website-2023-fork/content/pages/careers.md

     main:
       heading: "We’re building something different. "
       rich_editor: >-
-        We’re disrupting traditional auto-finance and giving fleets the resources to transition to zero and ultra-low emission vehicles without hidden fees and huge monthly charges, and in a way that aligns with their cash flow.
+        We’re evolving traditional auto-finance and giving fleets the resources to transition to zero and ultra-low-emission vehicles without hidden fees and huge monthly charges, and in a way that aligns with their cash flow.
 In order to grow our product, we need a team focused on striving towards a greener future through innovation.

         We’re hiring talented and creative problem-solvers to do just that.